Together Bridging Review 2026: Adverse Credit Considered

 Together offers first and second charge bridging on: standard residential, buy-to-let, commercial, semi-commercial, land, and HMO properties.
 Second charge bridging requires the consent of the first charge lender, which adds time and potential refusal risk.

-Together Bridging Loan Rates and Costs
+Together Bridging Loan Rates and Fees

 Together regulated bridging starts at 0.71%/month.
 The representative APRC is 16.5% for regulated bridging.
 Unregulated rates start at 0.83%/month.
 Together expanded its lower-rate tier in 2026: the 0.85%/month tier is now available up to 60% LTV, previously 50% LTV only.